 Following are some of the important considerations before investing in the stock market:

-Keep an Eye on Stocks’ Performance: Investors must keep an eye on the performance of stocks.
+KEEP AN EYE ON STOCKS’ PERFORMANCE: Investors must keep an eye on the performance of stocks.
 They can do so through newspapers, digital media, investment magazines, brokerage firms’ research articles or through other media.
 A company’s stock performance can take a boost or downturn based on some fundamental changes in the company such as a structural or financial reform.
 Similiarly, a company can face seasonal or circumstantial boom resulting in better stock performance.
-Also, unfair trading practices by market participants in the form of cornering, insider trading, front running, blank selling etc. can cause sudden change in stock performance of a company even though its stock may be inactive or illiquid.

-DIVIDEND AND CAPITAL GAIN: An investor may invest in stocks of a company for its Dividend and/ or Capital Gain.
+DIVIDEND & DIVIDEND YIELD: An investor may invest in stocks of a company for its Dividends.

 Dividend is the return paid to shareholders out of the profits of the company.
 Dividend can be cash dividend or bonus dividend/ shares.
 Dividends may be paid out by a company more than once a year.